theRealDijida/pacmn/first-steps.md

 [Pacnode](https://pacnode.net/){:target="_blank"} has one of the best interfaces and services for the casual investor and is constantly innovating new features into their service.
 These shared MN services charge a percentage fee for hosting and may be a better option for you.
-I have vested interest in Pacnode, I just know a lot of investors are happy with the service.
+I **DO NOT HAVE ANY** vested interest in Pacnode, I just know a lot of investors are happy with the service.

 Now that you are ready to jump into exciting world of Masternode hosting, here is a quick flyover of the steps we will take to set up your MN: